ACTL5100-T1-2022/github-showcase-page-Cool/README.md

 ### <ins>International impact and net exports</ins>

 It seems no exaggeration to say that excellent national sports results can enhance international influence of a country to some extent, which is also a reflection of comprehensive national strength.
 A country with stable economic development and high international influence is relatively less at risk of capital flight than a country with political instability.
 Furthermore, countries with the high international influence will also increase the awareness of their products and the trust of more foreign investors and customers.
+In some cases, the choices of products made by international consumers are partially influenced by the behavioral factors.

 ## Implementation plan